Jay Leiderman

 Within a year at the Ventura County Public Defender's Office, Leiderman had graduated from misdemeanors to murders and three-strike cases.
 He sought out a series of cases defending the homeless, successfully challenging an open-container law that was frequently used to round up Ventura's large indigent population and getting a raft of misdemeanor illegal camping charges — also used as a weapon against the homeless — thrown out so decisively it led to an internal city review.
 "It pissed me off, it was a horrific injustice, and it was the right thing to do," Leiderman said."

 "Leiderman's years at the VCPDO coincided with the passage of California's medical marijuana statute, and the young lawyer started taking possession for sales and illegal cultivation cases.
 By the time he opened a private practice, in 2007, Leiderman had become something of an expert in state and county compliance laws.
-In addition to defending clients from marijuana-related criminal charges, Leiderman also advises medical marijuana collectives, teaching them the law, writing up their contracts and articles of association, and waiting on retainer for run-ins with the police."
+In addition to defending clients from marijuana-related criminal charges, Leiderman also advised medical marijuana collectives, teaching them the law, writing up their contracts and articles of association, and waiting on retainer for run-ins with the police."
 Leiderman co-authored a book on the legal defense of California medical marijuana crimes, which was published by NORML, the National Organization For the Reform of Marijuana Laws.
-Leiderman has "some pretty deep connections with Ventura County's medicinal cannabis community".
+Leiderman had "some pretty deep connections with Ventura County's medicinal cannabis community".

-Leiderman is also a founding member of the Whistleblower's Defense League, "formed to combat what they describe as the FBI and Justice Department's use of harassment and over-prosecution to chill and silence those who engage in journalism, Internet activism or dissent."
+Leiderman was also a founding member of the Whistleblower's Defense League, "formed to combat what they describe as the FBI and Justice Department's use of harassment and over-prosecution to chill and silence those who engage in journalism, Internet activism or dissent."
 Leiderman used the phrase "tin foil as reality" when describing the ever encroaching surveillance state.
-Leiderman frequently comments in diverse areas of the media about criminal and social justice issues.
-He also lectures around the state and nation on various criminal defense topics.
+Leiderman frequently commented in diverse areas of the media about criminal and social justice issues.
+He also lectured around the state and nation on various criminal defense topics.